-But what is affiliate marketing really about, and how can you leverage it to truly live that laptop lifestyle we all desire?
+But what is affiliate marketing really about, and how can you leverage it to live an enviable lifestyle that we all desire?

-If you want to work from your laptop anywhere in the world with an internet connection while scaling an affiliate marketing campaign to the moon… stick around, because you’ve come to the right place.
+If you want the ability to work on your laptop, from anywhere in the world with an internet connection, all while scaling an affiliate marketing campaign to the moon – keep reading, because you’ve come to the right place.

 Okay, so let’s start from the top.

-Affiliate Marketing is simply the process of marketing products or services that another company (or person) owns and in return, you earn a commission.
-Let’s say you find a product online that interests you.
-You can take that product, create a marketing campaign and earn a percent of the sales that you create.
+Let’s say that you find a product online that interests you, you can take that product, create a marketing campaign and earn a percentage of the sales that you generate.

 In a nutshell, you get to generate income by taking someone else’s product or service, sharing, recommending and promoting it to a given audience.

-Not necessarily, in fact there are a decent amount of people out that have grown their business organically by building a website, YouTube channel or blog to promote other people products or services.
+Not necessarily, in fact, there are a large number of affiliate marketers that have grown their business organically by building a website, YouTube channel or blog to promote other people’s products or services.

 However, if you want to build a strong affiliate marketing business – paid advertising is going to yield the quickest and strongest results.

 The best part of being an affiliate is that you don’t have to take on the risk and financial liability that it takes to create a product.
-Nope!
-You get to make money as soon as you generate a sale.
-How awesome is that?!
+You need only generate sales to build your revenue.

-Yes, it’s really that simple … but of course, there’s a little more to it than just that to generate 6 figure months.
+Yes, it’s really that simple, however, there’s a little more to it than that when you want to generate 6 figure income months.

-While your job as an affiliate marketer is to drive traffic to a product through a trackable link, there’s more I’d like you to know in order to become truly SUCCESSFUL at this.
+While your job as an affiliate marketer is to drive traffic to a product through trackable affiliate links, there is much more that you must know in order to become truly SUCCESSFUL at this.

-Like any thing in life, having a plan on how to accomplish your goals makes a HUGE difference in our overall outcome.
-If you lay out what it is you’d like to achieve, it’ll be a lot easier to meet and ultimately exceed your goals.
+Like anything in life, planning how to accomplish your goals in advance makes a HUGE difference to the overall outcome.
+If you lay out what you want to achieve, it will be a lot easier to meet, and ultimately, exceed your goals.

-Now, with that being said – what I’ve noticed over the years of driving MILLIONS of leads to products as an affiliate marketer is that it really boils down to two things.
+Now, with that being said, something I’ve noticed through years of driving MILLIONS of leads to products as an affiliate marketer is that it really boils down to two things.
 One of which we just covered and that’s having a plan.
 The second, and arguably the most important is your MINDSET.

 Why a Winning Mindset is Needed in Affiliate Marketing

-If I could sum up affiliate marketing into one word that separates the winners from those that struggle to make this work … it’s “Testing”.
+If I could sum up affiliate marketing into one word that separates the winners from those that struggle to make this work … it would be “Testing”.

-I’ve give you an example.
-I was recently running a campaign in the energy-related niche and was breaking even for a few days.
-I took a moment to step back and look at the bigger picture.
+Here’s an example, I was recently running a campaign in an energy-related niche and was breaking even for a few days.
+So, I took a moment to step back and look at the bigger picture.